 However, if the problem reappears after you reconfigure the addon, or if your configuration was very complex and you'd prefer not to have to set it up all over again, you can send your settings file(s) the addon’s author, along with a description of any settings you think are causing the problem, and they can try to figure out what the specific problem is, and whether they can do anything to fix it.

 - What version of the addon are you using?

 - What locale (language) do you play WoW in?

 - What is the problem?

 What steps will make the problem happen again?

 Be specific!
 The less time the addon’s author has to spend finding the bug, the faster they can start fixing it!

-- What is the exact text of the error message that accompanies the problem, if any?
-(Step 5)
+- What is the exact text of the related error message, if any?
+(Step 4)